SmileiPIC/Smilei/doc/Sphinx/parallelization.rst

         ...
     )

-This options has several consequences:
+These options has several consequences:

 * No more restrictions on the number of patches per direction.
 * Load balancing is not available.